 In Step 3, the Ambient IoT Device enters the sleep state.
 Timers do not need to run in the Ambient IoT Device and no real-time clock needs to be maintained by the Ambient IoT Device.

 In Step 4, the Ambient IoT Device is energized or triggered.
 The trigger could be an activation signal that is received from the Network or Intermediate Node.
-Also, the trigger may be that the Ambient IoT Device has harvested enough energy to transmit.

 In Step 5, the Ambient IoT Device wakes up because of the trigger.